Handbook » Student Handbook - Behavioral Expectations, Consequences and Privileges

 Electronic Devices

 Students who are found to be using a cell phone or electronic device when it has been prohibited will be required to turn the cell phone or device over to a staff member who will then turn it into the main office.
 When a staff member requests that a student turn over a cell phone or device, the student must comply without disassembling or tampering with the device.
-The use of cell phones in locker rooms or bathrooms is strictly prohibited and may result in serious disciplinary consequences, including suspension.
+The use of cell phones or smart watches in locker rooms or bathrooms is strictly prohibited and may result in disciplinary consequences, including suspension.

 Students are not authorized to record, in audio or video form, any individual without their consent.
 Students are not allowed to record classes or class events without permission from the teacher and administration.
 Under no circumstances will any student publish, display, distribute, or post on the Internet, images of any individuals without their consent.
 Students who violate this directive will be subject to school disciplinary and/or legal consequences.
 Additionally, the use of a cell phone or other electronic device to record, promote, or incite a violation of any of the rules in the code of conduct is strictly prohibited and considered a major technology misuse.